ibm-cloud-docs/direct-link/responsibilities.md

 # Your responsibilities by using IBM Cloud Direct Link
 {: #responsibilities-direct-link}

-Learn about management responsibilities and terms and conditions that you have when you use {{site.data.keyword.cloud}} Direct Link.
+Learn about management responsibilities that you have when you use {{site.data.keyword.cloud}} Direct Link on Classic.
+For overall terms of use, refer to the IBM Cloud Terms and Notices.
 {:shortdesc}

 ## Management responsibilities